dkondor/wstroke/README.md

  - Scroll action (removed from settings, will be converted to Global)
  - SendText action (removed from settings, will be converted to Global)
  - Ignore in combination with keyboard keypresses.
+ - Individual settings (which button, timeout) for each pointing device
+ - Advanced gestures
+ - Touchscreen and pen / stylus support